pascomnet/documentation/site/content/modules/recording/_index.en.md

 This script could be then be linked into the IVR Menu and thus through being selected deactivate the Recording function.

-### Configure Record Button on SNOM Telephones
+### Configure Record Button on Telephones

-Many SNOM Telephones (3 Series) have a record button, which will be, through pascom, automatically provided with the correct URL for controlling the Recording System.
-On SNOM Handsets that do not have an additional recording button, you can repurpose any button to control this function.
+Many Telephones have a record button, which will be, through pascom, automatically provided with the correct URL for controlling the Recording System.
+On Handsets that do not have an additional recording button, you can repurpose any button to control this function.

 #### Central Distribution of Button Settings